'Vision Zero' Road Safety Strategy 2024 to 2035

 8.4

 We will produce a comprehensive road safety communications plan setting out how we will use media and publicity campaigns to highlight the need for safe driving and to highlight the consequences of not doing so.
-This will focus on the "Fatal Five" behaviours that research has shown are most frequently associated with road traffic collisions and will dovetail with national road safety enforcement and communications campaigns.
+This will focus on the 'Fatal Five' behaviours that research has shown are most frequently associated with road traffic collisions and will dovetail with national road safety enforcement and communications campaigns.
 Care will be taken to use positively framed messaging rather than shock or fear as the latter has been shown to be ineffective in influencing behaviour.
-Enforcement

 8.5

-Police Road Safety Enforcement Operations Surrey Police will continue to follow the National Police Chiefs' Council operations campaign calendar.
-For every campaign the Surrey RoadSafe Partnership communications team will commission a week of media and publicity prior to the week of enforcement, with further follow up week of media and publicity.
-The campaign themes include vulnerable road users and all "Fatal Five" offences (Drink/Drug driving, speeding, distracted driving, not wearing a seatbelt, and careless driving).
-While all Surrey's Police Officers will contribute to enforcement of road traffic law to improve road safety, there are several teams in Surrey Police who have a dedicated remit to enforce road traffic law, improving road safety and reducing road casualties, described in Annex D. Some examples of the campaigns and activities that will be undertaken in Surrey include:
+While all Surrey's police officers will contribute to enforcement of road traffic law to improve road safety, there are several teams in Surrey Police who have a dedicated remit to enforce road traffic law, improving road safety and reducing road casualties, described in Annex E. Some examples of the campaigns and activities that will be undertaken in Surrey include:

-• Operation Downsway focusses on motorcycle safety with police officers targeting specific areas where they see an increase in motorcyclists between April and September.
+• Operation Downsway focuses on motorcycle safety with police officers targeting specific areas where they see an increase in motorcyclists between April and September.
 The police officers will educate and enforce specifically focusing on the antisocial use of all motor vehicles.

 • Operation Close Pass focuses on vulnerable road users for example cyclists and horse riders.
 This operation involves plain clothed police officers riding a bicycle working together with nearby police officers who are notified if motorists drive too close to the cyclist or commit other motoring offences.